 Converted data (.cnv) files are typically created in Data Conversion and manipulated in other SBE Data Processing modules.
 Sea Plot can plot data at any point after Data Conversion has been run.

-For SBE 37-IM, 37-IMP, 37-SM, 37-SMP, 39, 39-IM, and 48, a converted (.cnv) data file is created from an uploaded .asc file using the Convert button in SEATERM's Toolbar.
+- For SBE 37 (firmware < 3.0), 39, 39-IM, and 48, a converted (.cnv) data file is created from an uploaded .asc file using the Convert button in SEATERM's Toolbar.